innovÉÉ — INNOV-R

 The INNOVÉÉ — INNOV-R grant provides funding of up to $8,500,000 per year for collaborative research projects aiming to significantly reduce greenhouse gas emissions in Quebec.
 Eligible projects must demonstrate innovative potential in technology development stages TRL 1 to 6 and involve partnerships between businesses and research institutions.

-- Innov-R program funding may cover up to 50% of eligible project expenses.
+- Funding can cover up to 50% of eligible project expenses, based on the financing track.

-- A maximum of 80% of the project's eligible expenses in cash can be supported by public funding.
+- A maximum of 80% of eligible project cash expenses can be publicly funded.

 - Research and development of technologies and practices that reduce greenhouse gas emissions in Quebec.